aenyeart/helphub/README.md

 **Customer**

-`POST /request`, requires a customer object: returns created customer object from database.
+`POST /request`, requires a Customer object: returns customer username and 'help' request description.

 **Service Worker**

-`POST /worker`, requires a user object: returns worker object from database with token.
+`POST /worker`, requires a Worker object: returns Worker name and id.

 **Help Tickets**

-`GET /tickets`, requires a validated token: returns array containing the help ticket request in the database.
+`GET /tickets`, requires a Ticket object: returns array containing the help ticket request description and a unique id.

 ## Features

-**Help Ticket Assignment**
+**Help Ticket Assignment to Completion**

-* When the object is passed, a help ticket is assigned with a unique number (id).
+- When the object is passed, a help ticket is created and an emit 'Help Requested'.

+- The Help Ticket is given a unique identifier (id) and an emit 'Ticket Generated'.

+- The Help Ticket is then assigned to a worker who is 'Standing By' and an emit 'Assigning Ticket'.

-* tickets are received and logged.
+- Help Tickets are received and logged and given an emit 'In Progress'.

-* tickets are closed when help is complete.
+- When the 'help' is complete the Help Ticket is removed from the queue and given an emit 'Complete'.
+Tickets are logged and closed and the Customer is disconnected from the socket.

 **Error Handling**